 Preetika defends and prosecutes in the Crown Court, Youth Court and Magistrates Court.
-Her practice covers the full spectrum of criminal cases.
+Her practice covers the full spectrum of serious criminal and quasi-criminal cases.
 She is also building a practice in extradition law and crime related public law.

 Preetika has an excellent record in cases with challenging odds and before difficult benches – including succeeding in a case against a Band 1 Silk.
-She is known for her client care, attention to detail and leaving no stone unturned as a fearless defence advocate.
+She is known for her client care, attention to detail and when defending - leaving no stone unturned as a fearless defence advocate.